aneilmac/lean4TheWin/src/implicit.md

 Our `idType` function is okay, but it could be much better.
 Having to type a wildcard (`_`) every time is inconvenient when calling `idType`.
-Ideally it would be great if we could write `idType` in such a way that we could say "this parameter is implied, the caller shouldn't need to provide it"
+Ideally it would be great if we could write `idType` in such a way that we could say "this parameter is implied, the caller shouldn't have to ever provide it."

-And the Lean developers think so too, we can make `α` implied by changing our parentheses to curly braces, like so:
+Lean thinks so too!
+We can make `α` implied by changing our parentheses to curly braces, like so:

 ~~~admonish example title=""